apache/buildstream/doc/source/arch_dependency_model.rst

 to achieve sub artifact granularity at build and deploy time.

-When developing BuildStream, it is important to understand the distinction between dependency types and element :class:`Scope <buildstream.types.Scope>`, which acts as a selector of which elements to consider in the dependency graph of a given element when performing recursive activities.
+When developing BuildStream, it is important to understand the distinction between dependency types and element :class:`Scope <buildstream2.types.Scope>`, which acts as a selector of which elements to consider in the dependency graph of a given element when performing recursive activities.